lucaspevidor/anonichat-frontend/README.md

 # AnoniChat Frontend

 The AnoniChat Frontend is the client-side component of my anonymous chat application built with Next.js and React, enabling users to engage in real-time chat without the need for email or phone verification.
 It offers features like easy account creation and deletion, channel creation, and messaging with other users.
-Please note that mobile support is planned for a future release.

 ## Features